liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 This class's view holder is an inner class that extends [`BaseListAdapter`'s view holder](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/BaseListAdapter.java#L120-L138).
-Since the Guestbook List Screenlet only needs to display a guestbook's name in each row, the view holder only needs one variable: `_name`.
+Since Guestbook List Screenlet only needs to display a guestbook's name in each row, the view holder only needs one variable: `_name`.
 The view holder's constructor assigns the `TextView` from `guestbook_row.xml` to this variable.
 The `bind` method then sets the guestbook's name as the `TextView`'s text.